penny-clark/tweeter/README.md

 Tweeter will assign your tweets to random profiles that will populate your feed.
 Be your own best friends!

-And - sorry Harold! - Tweeter is Cross-Site Scripting safe.
+Tweeter is Cross-Site Scripting safe.

 ## Dependencies